pfirsich/htcpp/README.md

     - Add concurrency limit (max number of concurrent connections)
     - Read timeout (see above)
 * URL percent decoding (didn't need it yet)
+* Currently the response body is copied from the response object (argument to respond) to the responseBuffer before sending.
+Somehow avoid this copy. (send header and body separately?).

 ## To Do (Could)
 * Large file transfer (with `sendfile` or `slice`)